Abhinic123/bookpotato/replit.md

 ## Overview

-BookPotato is a community-driven digital library platform designed for residential societies, schools, and offices.
-Its core purpose is to facilitate book sharing through lending, borrowing, buying, and selling.
-Key capabilities include rental management with payment processing, barcode scanning for book identification, a gamification system (Brocks credits and ranking), and real-time communication.
-The platform aims to foster a vibrant book-sharing ecosystem within defined communities.
+BookPotato is a community-driven digital library platform designed to facilitate book sharing, buying, and selling within residential societies, schools, and offices.
+It offers a comprehensive solution for managing book rentals with integrated payment processing, a marketplace for buying and selling books, and a gamification system based on "Brocks" credits.
+The platform aims to foster a vibrant reading community and streamline book exchange processes.

+**Key Capabilities:**
+- Multi-hub book sharing (Societies, Schools, Offices)
+- Rental system with late fee management
+- Buy/sell marketplace
+- Razorpay payment integration
+- Brocks gamification currency and ranking system (Explorer to Emperor)
+- Real-time WebSocket chat
+- SendGrid email notifications
+- Google OAuth and local authentication
+- Barcode scanning & bulk book photo upload

 ## User Preferences